mooseyscountrygarden.com » Garden Tour » Wattle Woods« Variegated Mallows | Wattle In Flower »

 Tree Damage

-But the main route, which starts at the top by the water race and trundles slowly down towards the pump house hasn't really moved since it was first built, more than ten years ago.
-Sometimes it's been widened, or maybe a curve realigned to accommodate a favourite Astelia or Pseudopanax.
+But the main route, which starts at the top by the water race and trundles slowly down towards the pump house, still stayed put.
+Sometimes it was widened, or maybe a curve had to be realigned to accommodate a favourite Astelia or Pseudopanax.
 Who was the silly gardener who planted those things far too close to the path, anyway?
+Hmm...

 Easily Created